28 Feb What Is Ductless AC?

 There are several considerations that should be top of mind when it comes to selecting the best ductless AC for your home’s needs.

 First, you’ll want to ensure the unit has the cooling capacity necessary for your home.
 Plan for 20 BTUs for every square foot of living space.
-This will be impacted by factors such as ceiling height, window size, and number of inhabitants.
+For reference factors such as ceiling height, window size, and number of inhabitants impact the amount of required BTUs.
 Determine how many indoor units you’ll require and power required for the outdoor component.
 Will you be cooling a single or multiple zones?
 Ensure each indoor handling unit has the necessary BTUs to comfortably cool your space.

 Decide on appropriate installation spots, and ensure there is adequate space for drainage of the condensing tube.
 Ensure the indoor units can be installed where desired.